Kbueno1077/beer-warehouse/README.md

 # Beer Warehouse

 A personal web application where I store a collection of different beers that I have had the pleasure of enjoying.
 Friends can check the information in different views according to the device they access, Desktop or Mobile.
-Presence of graphs to make easy comparisons of the information presented
+Presence of graphs to make easy comparisons of the information presented.
+Additionally, users can create their own accounts to access and manage their own beer collections.

 **Beer's Info**: